 Willa grew up on a small farm in rural Oregon.
 Her passion for environmental justice is deeply rooted in early experiences with ecological destruction, a rural affordable housing crisis, farmworker wage theft, and industry’s exploitation of working class people.
 In 2014, she coordinated the Mesa de Conversacion project in her hometown to generate restorative dialogue between Latinx and white community members.
 Experiences interning at the Oregon State Legislature and MN-based org The Advocates for Human Rights fueled her interest in political organizing.
-Willa leads PAN’s organizing and advocacy work in Minnesota, where the straddle between urban and rural spaces feels similar to her home state.
-Willa speaks conversational Spanish.
+Willa leads PAN’s state-to-state policy organizing work, leveraging regional resources and strategies to build power between communities across the U.S. Willa speaks conversational Spanish.